Who Does What? Understanding Mental Health Professionals and How Multi-Disciplinary Care Works

 No one discipline holds all the answers.
 Good care is collaborative.

-If you’re feeling stuck trying to figure out where to begin, we can help you sort that out.
+If you’re feeling stuck figuring out where to begin, we can help you sort it out.
 Whether that means working with one of our counsellors or guiding you toward another professional better suited to your needs, the goal is the same:

 Clarity.
 Support.
 Forward movement.